FNTettey/alx-low_level_programming/0x0C-more_malloc_free/README.md

-ntinuing to work with malloc and free
+continuing to work with malloc and free